US Symbols and Famous Places that are quite Fascinating

 US Washington Monument

-Modeled after an Egyptian obelisk, the monument symbolizes the timelessness of civilization while also conveying respect from a grateful nation to Gorge Washington.
+Modeled after an Egyptian obelisk, the monument symbolizes the timelessness of civilization while also conveying respect from a grateful nation to George Washington.

 Mount Rushmore